MCP HubMCP Hub

 • Integration Capabilities: Offers seamless integration with AI tools and platforms, ensuring compatibility and enhancing user experience.

 A Model Context Protocol (MCP) server that provides tools to query Erick Wendel's contributions across different platforms.
-Users can query talks, blog posts, and videos using natural language through AI tools like Claude and Cursor.
+Query talks, blog posts, and videos using natural language through Claude, Cursor, or similar tools.
+This project was built using Cursor IDE with the default agent (trial version).

 Available Tools